hyperledger-labs/eThaler/src/CLI/ReadMe.txt

 Getting the software and Preparing

-1. Checkout the folder "eThalerClient" from eThaler project in github
+1. Get "eThaler" project in github .

-2. Navigate into the foldler "eThalerClient".
+2. Navigate into the foldler "eThaler/src/CLI".

 3. Execute the "PrepareeThalerClient.bat" (Windows ) or "PrepareeThalerClient.sh" (Linux)
-    (This builds, copies and creates required script files)
+    (This builds, copies and creates required script files for running the CLI application)

 Configuring / Resource needed to run the application.

 1. "config" directory  contains "config.properties" file.
-        Two properties in this file need to be modified as per the env
+        Two properties in this file need to be modified as per the target env
 	i.
 BESU_URL=<URL for network>
        ii.
 ETHALER_CONTRACT_ADDR=<contract address>